workshop-devhub/platform-engineering-101/README.md

 * In case you want to troubleshoot the installation, you can follow the instructions in [this training exercise](https://developers.redhat.com/learn/deploying-and-troubleshooting-red-hat-developer-hub-openshift-practical-guide).

+**!!!
+When you use the Helm based installation, be aware that the pods don't automatically restart when applying changes.
+Make sure to kill the Developer Hub when applying new configurations (e.g., dynamic plugins, app config, ...).
+I'll be checking this issue, but for now, keep this in mind.**

-## Step 2b: Install Red Hat Developer Hub through the operator
+### Step 2b: Install Red Hat Developer Hub through the operator
 _We will be using 'demo-project' as a project/namespace name.
 Feel free to change it to what you like, but know that you will have to pay attention to the configurations later on in this workshop: you'll need to check that the namespace is correct if you